What1s1ove/bs-content-challenge/the-productowner-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno/the-productowner-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno.md

 const isEasterEgg = checkIsSameStr('Koa', 'Oak'); // true
 ```

-Not sure if this was done on purpose (hope so), but there is something similar here, isn't it? 😉
+Not sure if this was done on purpose (I hope so), but there is something similar here, isn't there? 😉

 *(There are a number of other packages that are named similarly.)*